Tune control point locations using cross-correlation

 Display the adjusted moving points in yellow.
 Compared to the original moving points (in white), the adjusted points more closely match the positions of the fixed points.

-movingPoints— Coordinates of control points in the image to be transformed
+movingPoints— Coordinates of control points in image to be transformed

-fixedPoints— Coordinates of control points in the reference image
+fixedPoints— Coordinates of control points in reference image

 moving— Image to be registered

-Image to be registered, specified as a numeric array of finite values.
+Image to be registered, specified as a numeric array.

-Reference image in the target orientation, specified as a numeric array of finite values.
+Reference image in the target orientation, specified as a numeric array.

-cpcorr cannot adjust a point if any of the
+cpcorr cannot adjust a point if any of these conditions

 points are too near the edge of either image